zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 If your build needs build tags (e.g. `go build -tags=whatever_tag`), then add the parameter `buildFlags` with the content `"-tags=whatever_tag"`.
 Multiple tags are supported, by *enclosing them in single quotes within the double quotes* like so: `"-tags='first_tag second_tag third_tag'"`.

-* `remote` to attach to a remote headless Delve server.
-You must manually run Delve on the remote machine, and provide the additional `remotePath`, `host` and `port` debug configuration options pointing at the remote machine.

 ## Snippets for Debug Configurations